atirut-w/zdk/.github/instructions/project.instructions.md

 # Language, Libraries, and Standards
 - Target C90 and avoid using GNU or Clang extensions unless explicitly requested.
 - Use only standard libraries available in C90.

+# Documentation
+- If something can't be documented in code, document it in the project's documentation files.